Sambhav10/React_Food_App/README.md

 Welcome to the FullStack Food App!
 This application provides a seamless experience for users to explore and order food items.
 The app is built trying to build a food app to show the  full-stack approach.
-The backend data is powered by dummy data in JSON format and then it is then fetched using Node methods such as (GET ,POST ) to provide the desired outcome based on the user interactions .
+The backend data is powered by dummy data in JSON format and then it is then fetched using Express methods such as (GET ,POST ) to provide the desired outcome based on the user interactions .

 ## Features